 Financing this significant investment on the part of the university

-To achieve university goals Virginia Tech must invest annually a significant percentage of externally funded research expenditures for centrally funding cyberinfrastructure, and significantly expand computational science based research.
+To achieve university goals, Virginia Tech must invest annually through central funding, in cyberinfrastructure to meet growth in scale and to address evolving cyberinfrastructure requirements.
 Current strategies include:

-The university currently utilizes a central funding model for core research computing using funds from all available sources, seeking to significantly expand computational science based research with coordinated governance, management and control.
+The university currently utilizes a central funding model for core research computing using funds from all available sources, seeking to significantly expand computational science-based research with coordinated governance, management and control.

 The university seeks economies of scale in large-scale facility development projects, in access to distributed facilities, and in 24/7 operations and management.